canvasxyz/metropolis/README.md

 cat server/postgres/migrations/000000_initial.sql | heroku psql
 ```

-11. You may wish to set a custom domain name and Heroku SSL on production.
+11. You may wish to set a custom domain name and Heroku SSL on
+production.
+This can be done in the Heroku control panel.

 12. To analyze bundle size:
 - `cd client`
 - `npx webpack --profile --json > stats.json`
 - `npx webpack-bundle-analyzer ./stats.json`

-### Facebook App Integration
+### Facebook Integration (Untested)

-(Untested)

-Optionally, you can [register with Facebook](https://developers.facebook.com/docs/development) and get a Facebook App ID
+Optionally, you can [register with
+Facebook](https://developers.facebook.com/docs/development) and get a
-to use the Facebook auth features.
+Facebook App ID to use the Facebook auth features.
+If you do so, set

-If you do so, set the FB_APP_ID environment variable in the top level `.env` file, or manually pass it in
+the FB_APP_ID environment variable in the top level `.env` file, or
-when building and running this application.
+manually pass it in when building and running this application.

-### Twitter Integration
+### Twitter Integration (Untested)

-(Untested)

-To enable twitter widgets for user authentication, set the ENABLE_TWITTER_WIDGETS environment variable to `true` in the
+To enable twitter widgets for user authentication, set the
+ENABLE_TWITTER_WIDGETS environment variable to `true` in the top level
-top level `.env` file, or manually pass it in when building and running this application.
+`.env` file, or manually pass it in when building and running.

 ### Terminology